 India has quickly emerged as an invaluable back-office centre, particularly regarding BPO services and software development.
 Tighter global labour markets and increasing acceptance of distributed work models should further fuel India’s services economy sector growth in this arena – one that ranks among its fastest-expanding segments.

-Retail, higher education and healthcare in India have all seen steady expansion thanks to household spending as disposable income has increased.
+Retail, higher education, and healthcare in India have all seen steady expansion thanks to household spending and increased disposable income.
 To capitalize on these growth drivers in India, talent should be developed further while proactive enterprises with market aggressiveness and inventive resilience should be established and fostered.

 India has taken early steps toward building its digital economy with initiatives like Aadhaar and IndiaStack – two identity management solutions with low costs that offer comprehensive decentralized identity services with payment and data storage functions that could have significant effects on how individuals spend and borrow, increasing credit availability significantly in turn.